Undergraduate Opportunities

 For more information, visit the University of Michigan Active Citizens: Alternative Spring Break website

 In collaboration with schools, community centers and other partners, the Ginsberg Center offers opportunities for the University of Michigan community to support literacy development, with an intentional focus on academically vulnerable students.
-Our programs include Readers & Best, America Reads, and Family Literacy Nights at the Ginsberg Center.
-Visit our Literacy Initiatives page to learn more about these initiatives and ways to get involved.
+Visit our Literacy Initiatives page to learn more about America Reads and ways to get involved.

 Employment and Funding Opportunities